controlplane-com/k8s-cost-analyzer/README.md

 ## Data Collection

-The K8s Cost Analyzer collect the following data:
+The K8s Cost Analyzer collects the following data:

 * Your name and email address (so you can receive the cost savings estimate).
 * The name and the Kubernetes version of the cluster.